Trail Begins at Fitzgerald’s Park.

 Up to the truce of July 1921, the Cumann na mBan in Cork harboured wanted men, carried ammunition and guns for the I.R.A., visited prisoners in jails, providing comforts for them, carried dispatches and, in general, assisted by every means in their power in the Irish War of Independence.

 The North Mall to Mardyke section of the Lee Walk was officially opened on 1 February 2006.
-The bridge is a single span construction made of steel, The Mardyke Bridge was manufactured off site with the finishing touches and assembly done on site, upon which it was lifted into position in a single operation.
+The bridge is a single span construction made of steel and was designed by Fehily, Timoney & Gifford Architects.
+The Mardyke Bridge was manufactured off site with the finishing touches and assembly done on site, upon which it was lifted into position in a single operation.

 Bandfield is a site-specific artwork presented as part of the Mardyke 300 celebrations.
 The year 2019 coincided with the 300th anniversary of the construction of the public recreation area of the Mardyke in Cork city.
 To mark this unique moment in the city’s history, the Glucksman invited artist Deirdre Breen to create a large scale artwork at the site of the original bandstand in front of the UCC Ceremonial Gates on Western Road.